umami-software/website/content/faq.md

 ### 5. Where can I go for help if I have problems or want to request a feature?

+For general discussions and troubleshooting you can use the [discussions](https://github.com/mikecao/umami/discussions) on Github.

-Please file an [issue](https://github.com/mikecao/umami/issues) on GitHub.
+For bug reports and feature requests, please file an [issue](https://github.com/mikecao/umami/issues) on GitHub.